50+ Side Dishes for Ham

 Watermelon Salad with Kalamata Olive Vinaigrette

 A simple, fresh watermelon salad says summer like nothing else.
-With the addition of crumbled feta cheese and a chunky olive dressing, the salty-sweet balance of this watermelon salad in particular is especially on-point.
-The secret to this Kalamata vinaigrette, which would be excellent with any blend of summer melons, is the toasted walnuts.
+And with the addition of crumbled feta cheese, bright mint, and a chunky olive vinaigrette, the salty-sweet flavor balance of this watermelon salad is especially swoon-worthy.
+The secret to the salad's Kalamata dressing, which would be excellent with any blend of summer melons, is in the toasted walnuts.
 The robust nuts temper the intense brininess of the olives to just the right level, while also giving the dressing another layer of rich flavor.
-If you’re hesitant about salting your watermelon, just trust us on this one—sprinkling the juicy summer fruit with salt actually amps up the sweetness.
+If you’re hesitant about salting your watermelon, just trust us on this one—sprinkling the juicy summer fruit with salt actually amps up its sweetness.